microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authentication-post-phonemethods.md

 ## Response

-If successful, this method returns `201 Created` response code and a new [phoneAuthenticationMethod](../resources/phoneauthenticationmethod.md) object in the response body.
+If successful, this method returns a `201 Created` response code and a new [phoneAuthenticationMethod](../resources/phoneauthenticationmethod.md) object in the response body.

 ## Examples